 About Lisa Landman

 Lisa Landman is an experienced professional with a Doctorate in Psychology.
-Throughout her career, she has worked in a number of areas including client services, administration, teaching, and human resources.
+Throughout her career, she has worked in a number of areas including client services, administration, teaching, and human resources; presently, she’s putting those skills to use as the Director of Operations for Costech Lab.
 Additionally, she has owned her own fitness business.
 Lisa’s variety of work experiences have equipped her with the tools to thrive in any work situation.
 Ultimately, Lisa views herself as an entrepreneur who has the ability to meet any challenge head-on with dedication and commitment.

 In 2002 Lisa Landman graduated from Yale University with a BA in psychology.
 Her interest in psychology began while she was enrolled in an Introduction to Psychology class taught by Peter Salovey, the current president of Yale University.
 Lisa made a point of going to office hours and learning as much as she could about the subject.
 Dr. Salovey suggested that she apply to graduate school, so Lisa continued her education at Fordham University.
 She earned her MA in 2004, and then she earned her doctorate in 2005.
 While completing her doctorate, Lisa worked as a research assistant and completed two publications.
 One study is titled The Relationship Between Children’s Beliefs About the Stability of Traits, Rumination, and Negative Affect, and the other is titled Depressed Mood in Adolescents.